 Below: 1st photo - The flowers are grouped in hanging clusters from a long cluster stalk formed just behind the new leaves - giving the appearance of a white 'Old-man's-beard.'
 2nd photo - Individual flowers are about 1 inch long with a white corolla that has 4 narrow and linear lobes, with purple dots at the base.

 Below: 1st photo - Leaves are thick, dark green on top, smooth margins with purplish color on the stalk.
 2nd photo - Twigs are smooth to downy when young, a bit angled, with a few warty lenticels, and purplish at the nodes.s

 Below: Bark varies with age - 1st photo - a large older trunk where the surface has become scaly; 2nd photo -where the reddish tinged scaly areas are forming; 3rd photo - an older twig with the warty lenticels still visible.

 Notes: Fringetree is not indigenous to the Garden.
 It was planted by Martha Crone in April 1955 when she received 4 plants from the Three Laurels Nursery in Marshall North Carolina.
-It is not native to Minnesota but to the south and east parts of the United States from Texas and Oklahoma east to the coast and up the Appalachians into New York and Massachusetts.
+This was one of her attempts to grow a species not native to Minnesota.
+It is native to the south and east parts of the United States from Texas and Oklahoma east to the coast and up the Appalachians into New York and Massachusetts.
 The closest part of its native range is southern Missouri and southern Ohio.
 The tree however, grows well in more northern climates, particularly as a shrub with multiple trunks, such as the example in Eloise Butler, or as a short trunk tree in full sun, such as the examples at the Minnesota Landscape Arboretum.